sigurdurb/KiteUp/README.md

 # KiteUp

-Script in a Jupyter Notebook that queries Icelandic weather stations for kite–able locations.
+Jupyter Notebook that queries Icelandic weather stations for kite–able locations.

 When all info is correct this could be set up as an email alert service.